TaskCoach.AI Blog

 The Default Mode Network: Why Your Brain Wanders At 3 AM

-The neural network behind rumination, self-referential thinking, and 3 AM regret loops.
-Plus the four evidence-based interventions that quiet it.
+The brain network behind rumination, self-referential thinking, and 3 AM regret loops, and four science-backed ways to quiet it down.

 Habit Stacking: BJ Fogg's Anchor Method And Why Tiny Beats Ambitious

-BJ Fogg's Tiny Habits method anchors a new behavior to an existing one and shrinks the target to absurdly small.
-The science behind why this beats willpower-driven ambitious habit goals.
+BJ Fogg's Tiny Habits method anchors a new behavior to one you already have, and shrinks the target down to something almost absurdly small.
+Here's the science behind why that quietly beats willpower-driven, ambitious habit goals.

 Why The ADHD Brain Needs A Moving Body

-The neurochemistry behind why ADHD brains focus better in motion, plus the 5-part movement protocol that makes deep work possible without forced stillness.
+The neurochemistry behind why ADHD brains focus better in motion, and the 5-part movement protocol that makes deep work possible without forcing yourself to sit still.

 The Transmutation Stack: Maca, Ashwagandha, Rhodiola Done Right